Registry-style ceremonies by civil celebrants, not a government registry office. No fuss, no frills, no wedding. Just paperwork.

 Can it be witnessed remotely?

-• names not matching birth or passport documents
+• names that do not match the documents

 • missing earlier marriage details